What Are the Sun, Moon, and Rising Signs?

 Why Your Sun Sign Might Be Different (Sidereal vs Tropical)

-Here’s something most people don’t know: the zodiac signs you’ve been told your whole life might be wrong.
+Here’s something many astrology readers miss: the zodiac signs you’ve been told your whole life may depend on which zodiac system the calculator uses.

 Most Western astrology uses the tropical zodiac, which is based on the seasons and hasn’t changed since ancient Rome.
 But the actual constellations have shifted by almost 24 degrees due to the Earth’s precession - a slow wobble in Earth’s axis over 26,000 years.

-The **Western (tropical) astrology by Sidera and Vedic astrology) accounts for this shift and shows where the planets actually are in the sky right now.
+The sidereal zodiac, used by Sidera and in Vedic astrology, accounts for this shift and shows where the planets are against the sky more directly.

 Tropical vs Sidereal Date Comparison